2020 field barnstorms New Hampshire: Who’s got the crowds?

 Warren

-Sen. Elizabeth Warren, D-Mass., has a "Get Out the Vote" event planned at the Rochester Opera House, which can fit up to 900 people, at 2:15 p.m.
-Monday before a 5:45 p.m. town hall at Portsmouth's South Church, which a year ago squeezed in about 1,000 people for a Kamala Harris campaign event, according to her former press secretary.
+Sen. Elizabeth Warren, D-Mass., held a "Get Out the Vote" at the Rochester Opera House on Monday afternoon, drawing about 225 people, the campaign told Fox News.

+Later Monday, Warren holds a 5:45 p.m. town hall at Portsmouth's South Church, which a year ago squeezed in about 1,000 people for a Kamala Harris campaign event, according to her former press secretary.

 But before her afternoon and evening activities, Warren spent the morning trudging through the snow on a 2.2-mile walk which included a stop for some McDonald's breakfast.